TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Evaluation

 \subsection{Defenses against Adaptive Attacks}

-In this subsection, we examine adaptive attack strategies against CWFD from both data and model perspectives.
-At the data level, attackers might infer the mechanism by which CWFD poisons the training data and attempt to counteract it by randomly removing incoming cells or distinguishing between clean and poisoned traces during training.
-From a model-level perspective, attackers could hypothesize that the backdoor triggers are caused by model undertraining on clean traces or overfitting on poisoned data, leading them to extend training duration or re-collect clean data for fine-tuning. \ding{182} Random removal.
-In this approach, the attacker knows the total number of packets and bursts inserted by CWFD, such as 20,000 incoming packets over seven bursts.
-They may randomly select seven positions for each training trace and remove 2857 incoming cells at each point, while maintaining the same training parameters as if CWFD had not interfered. \ding{183} Discriminative training.
-If attackers suspect the presence of anomalous data, they may train a one-class SVM to differentiate between poisoned and clean data, using majority classification to filter out anomalies and keeping training parameters unchanged despite CWFD’s influence. \ding{184} Continuous training.
+In this subsection, we examine adaptive attack strategies against TrapFlow from both data and model perspectives.
+At the data level, attackers might infer the mechanism by which TrapFlow poisons the training data and attempt to counteract it by randomly removing incoming cells or distinguishing between clean and poisoned traces during training.
+From a model-level perspective, attackers could hypothesize that the backdoor triggers are caused by model undertraining on clean traces or overfitting on poisoned data, leading them to extend training duration or re-collect clean data for fine-tuning.
+We elaborate on the design principles in \emph{Supplementary Materials G}. \ding{182} Random removal.
+In this approach, the attacker knows the total number of cells and bursts inserted by TrapFlow, such as 20,000 incoming cells over seven bursts.
+They may randomly select seven positions for each training trace and remove 2857 incoming cells at each point, while maintaining the same training parameters as if TrapFlow had not interfered. \ding{183} Discriminative training.
+If attackers suspect the presence of anomalous data, they may train a one-class SVM to differentiate between poisoned and clean data, using majority classification to filter out anomalies and keeping training parameters unchanged despite TrapFlow’s influence. \ding{184} Continuous training.
 Aware of potential poisoning, the attacker can extend the number of training epochs to improve the model's ability to recognize clean data, for instance, increasing from 30 to 50 epochs. \ding{185} Clean fine-tuning.
-To counter CWFD's influence and reduce reliance on poisoned data, an attacker could collect a small amount of clean data and fine-tune the backdoored model.
+To counter TrapFlow's influence and reduce reliance on poisoned data, an attacker could collect a small amount of clean data and fine-tune the backdoored model.
 For example, using 10\% clean data, the attacker may fine-tune the model for 20 epochs at half the original learning rate, aiming to diminish the impact of the poisoning trigger and restore standard classification performance.
+Although our adaptive attack strategies are proposed from the attacker's perspective, they inherently mirror several ideas from classical backdoor defense literature.